Sleepytale Logo

 Calm allows you to download stories for offline listening, which is useful for travel, airplane mode, or homes with inconsistent Wi Fi.
 This is a genuine advantage, especially if bedtime happens somewhere without a reliable internet connection.

-Sleepytale needs to be online when creating a new story since the AI runs in real time.
-Once a story exists, you can save it and listen again whenever you want.
-For most families with reliable home Wi Fi this is a non issue, but if you regularly need bedtime stories in places without internet, that is worth knowing upfront.
+Sleepytale needs to be online when Cleo is making something new, since she makes it in the moment.
+Once it exists, you can save it and listen again whenever you want.
+For most families with reliable home Wi Fi this is a non issue, but if you regularly need a story or a song in places without internet, that is worth knowing upfront.

 The Bottom Line: Is Sleepytale or Calm Better for Kids?